Beatrice oil field

 The Beatrice Oil Field is a small oilfield consisting of 3 platforms located 24 km off the north east coast of Scotland.
 It began operations in 1980 with the field finally being decommissioned in 2017.

 Work is ongoing to begin removing all structures.

 The 84 turbine Beatrice Offshore Windfarm now sits in the same area and was completed in 2019.

 History and development of the field

 Beatrice was the first field to be developed in the Moray Firth area, and at 24 km from the shore that can be seen from the land.

 Beatrice comprises 4 conventional steel platforms: Beatrice A, and two single satellite platforms B and C.

-First discovered and developed by Mesa Petroleum, and named after Mesa's founder T. Boone Pickens' wife, it covers an area of around 23 km^{2}.
+First discovered and developed by geologist Jack K. Larsen with Mesa Petroleum, and named after Mesa's founder T. Boone Pickens' wife, it covers an area of around 23 km^{2}.
 The oil is 2,100 m below the sea bed and about 8,000 tonnes of oil has been produced each day.
 Operation of the Beatrice oil field was then transferred to Talisman in 1997 until it was leased to Ithaca Energy who took over operations in 2008.
 Talisman resumed ownership of the field in 2015 from Ithaca Energy and is preparing to decommission the field.